allmyles/allmyles-docs/flights.rst

     .. warning::
         Due to a bug, the current development nightly has a second ``flightDetails`` container inside this one.
 This will be fixed with the next deployment.
 We apologize for the inconvenience.
-We really do.

     :JSON Parameters:
         - **flightDetails** (:ref:`FlightDetailsContainer`) -- root container